advance100/doc_webpack/commonjs.md

 ## Plain Simple JavaScript

-Here is an examples without CommonJS:
+Here is an example without CommonJS:

 We will define a value in a script file named `salute.js`.
 This script will contain just a value that will be used in other scripts: